-You want to take what you’ve learned during the session into the real life and into the marketplace where you have to deal with people and problems.
-Cultivating mindfulness is one of the best ways to transfer this quality of The Quiet Mind into the real life.
+You want to take what you’ve learned during the session into real-life and into the marketplace where you have to deal with people and problems.
+Cultivating mindfulness is one of the best ways to transfer this quality of The Quiet Mind into real life.
 If you want to be more Zen-like in your thoughts and actions I highly recommend you read mindfulness in plain English which beautifully encapsulates the essence of this idea.

 6. Finishing your meditation session